Table of Contents

 Cloud web hosting will typically be marketed as a step above shared hosting, though that is not entirely accurate.
 The speed and capacity of cloud hosting can be set to anywhere from well below the average shared hosting service to well above even advanced dedicated servers.

-The technology behind cloud web hosting is often quite similar to that of shared hosting since the company will generally put multiple customers onto each server cluster.
-While the settings can be different for each company, most good hosting providers will offer dedicated cloud hosting resources, which sets it apart from shared solutions.
+The technology behind cloud web hosting is often quite similar to shared hosting since the company will generally put multiple customers onto each server cluster.
+While the settings can differ for each company, most good hosting providers will offer dedicated cloud hosting resources, which sets it apart from shared solutions.

 When looking at most high-quality hosting companies, cloud web hosting and VPS web hosting are very similar.
 Understanding what VPS web hosting is and comparing it to cloud solutions is an important step.
 The main difference is that a VPS is (usually) housed on a single physical server and cloud hosting is on a cluster of servers.